-- Limit your total number of pages of text (Abstract to Conclusions) to no more than 15 pages and no fewer than 10 pages. (single spaced) - Submit a copy of the report per group (including all tables and figures) in pdf and in MS word formats. - Each paper must have at least 4 tables and figures (combined). - Each paper must have at least 10 peer-reviewed journal article citations (beyond textbooks or conference proceedings).
+- Limit your total number of pages of text to no more than 10 pages and no fewer than 5 pages. (single spaced) - You will have an option of selecting if you want to write this in a report style or a peer-reviewed journal article style. - Each paper must have at least 4 tables and figures (combined).
+The figures must be formatted per provided guidelines to be counted towards the submission. - Each paper must have at least 10 peer-reviewed journal article citations (beyond textbooks or conference proceedings).

-Late submissions will receive a penalty of 10% per day late.
+Late submissions will receive a penalty of 10% per hour late.
 Manuscripts submitted after the time indicated on Canvas will be considered as submitted the next day.